Security-Onion-Solutions/securityonion-docs/soup.rst

 Hotfixes
 --------

 Starting in Security Onion 2.3.50, ``soup`` can check for hotfixes.
-Hotfixes will typically include updates to the :ref:`salt` code and small configuration changes that we want to get out to you without having to do a full release.
-Any changes to Docker images will follow our normal release process and the version number will change.
-You will notice that the version numbers after a hotfix has been applied stays the same.
+Hotfixes will typically include updates to the :ref:`salt` code and small configuration changes that do not warrant a full release.
+This does not include Docker images since that would require a full release.

+After applying a hotfix, you may notice that the Security Onion version in ``/etc/soversion`` stays the same.
 The application of the hotfix is tracked on the manager in the ``/etc/sohotfix`` file.

 Agents
 ------